rbertolusso/intubate/README.md

-The *only* thing you need to remember is that that the names of all interfaces *must* start with `ntbt_` followed by the name of the *interfaced* function (`cor.test` in this particular case), no matter which function (well... this of course still needs to be *confirmed*, there are thousands of functions to interface, but you may agree that if I do not state it this way, how do I convince you to adopt `intubate` blindly?)
+The *only* thing you need to remember is that that the names of all interfaces *must* start with `ntbt_` followed by the name of the *interfaced* function (`cor.test` in this particular case), no matter which function you want to interface (well... this of course still needs to be *confirmed*, there are thousands of functions to interface, but you may agree that if I do not state it this way, how do I convince you to adopt `intubate` blindly?)

 Now you can use your "still hot" interface in any pipeline.
 A pipeline alternative to the above code may look like this: